Tanq16/cli-productivity-suite/README.md

 ## Requirements

 The system should have `curl` installed. `vim` is required for the bonus script.
-If not, do it like so&rarr;
+If not, do it like so &rarr;
 ```bash
 sudo apt install curl vim # Or `brew install curl vim` for MacOS
 ```